facebook/react/docs/docs/jsx-is-not-html.md

 ## Whitespace removal

 JSX doesn't follow the same whitespace elimination rules as HTML.
-JSX removes all the whitespaces between two curly braces expressions.
-If you want to have a white space, a work-around is to add `{' '}`.
+JSX removes all whitespace between two curly braces expressions.
+If you want to have whitespace, simply add `{' '}`.

 ```javascript
 <div>{this.props.name} {' '} {this.props.surname}</div>
 ```

-This behavior is still being debated.
-Follow [Issue #65](https://github.com/facebook/react/issues/65) to be updated on the situation.
+Follow [Issue #65](https://github.com/facebook/react/issues/65) for discussion on this behavior.

 ## HTML Entities